1987–88 Washington Bullets season

 The 1987–88 Washington Bullets season was the 27th season for the Washington Bullets in the National Basketball Association, and their 15th season in Washington, D.C.

+Season summary

+Off-season

-The Bullets received the twelfth overall pick in the 1987 NBA draft, and selected 5' 3" point guard Muggsy Bogues out of Wake Forest University; Bogues would become the shortest player in NBA history, and would also team up with 7' 7" center Manute Bol, who was the tallest player in NBA history.
+The Bullets had the twelfth overall pick in the 1987 NBA draft, and selected 5' 3" point guard Muggsy Bogues out of Wake Forest University; Bogues would become the shortest player in NBA history, and would also team up with 7' 7" center Manute Bol, who was the tallest player in NBA history.
 During the off-season, the Bullets signed free agent All-Star forward Bernard King, who previously dealt with knee injuries with his former team, the New York Knicks, acquired Darrell Walker and Mark Alarie from the Denver Nuggets, and later on signed Steve Colter.

+For the season, the Bullets redesigned their primary logo; the team removed the city name "Washington", and modified the team name "Bullets" in royal blue, removing the fingers from the two letter "L's" catching a red basketball with white seams.
+The team also redesigned their home and road uniforms, replacing their previous stars-and-stripes pattern jerseys with white home uniforms featuring a blue and red trim, and red road uniforms with a blue and white trim; both uniforms featured a blue wordmark of the team name on the front of their jerseys.

+The team's new primary logo, and new uniforms would both remain in use until 1997.